vibbic/biosegment/README.md

 ### Frontend development

+- Install locally [Node](https://nodejs.org/en/download/) and npm
-* Enter the `frontend` directory, install the NPM packages and start the live server using the `npm` scripts:
+- Enter the `frontend` directory, install the NPM packages and start the live server using the `npm` scripts:

 ```bash
 cd frontend